 Medication Abortion

-Medication abortion has been available in the United States since 2000, when the US Food and Drug Administration (FDA) approved the use of mifepristone for early abortion.
-Unlike procedural abortion, medication abortion does not have to be done in a clinical setting; the pills—mifepristone, followed by misoprostol—can be taken in one’s own home.
+Medication abortion has been available in the United States since 2000, when the US Food and Drug Administration (FDA) approved the use of mifepristone for abortion in a two-drug regimen with misoprostol.
+Mifepristone was first approved for use through seven weeks’ gestational duration and is currently approved through 10 weeks.
+It is also used safely off-label later in pregnancy.
+Unlike procedural abortion, medication abortion does not have to take place in a clinical setting—the pills can be taken in one’s own home.
 Decades of studies have shown that medication abortion is safe and effective.
-By 2020, medication abortion accounted for more than half of all abortions obtained in the United States, up from 39% in 2017.
+In 2023, medication abortion accounted for 63% of all abortions provided by clinicians in the United States, up from 53% in 2020 and 39% in 2017.

 In the wake of Dobbs v.
-Jackson Women’s Health Organization, the US Supreme Court decision in June 2022 that overturned the federal constitutional right to abortion, states across the country have banned the procedure.
-Near-total or early gestational age bans in those states have restricted both procedural and medication abortion.
+Jackson Women’s Health Organization, the US Supreme Court decision in June 2022 that overturned the federal constitutional right to abortion, states across the country instituted total or early gestational duration abortion bans that prohibit both procedural and medication abortion.

-In January 2023, the FDA lifted restrictions that prevented patients from obtaining medication abortion pills from a retail pharmacy.
+In January 2023, the FDA lifted restrictions that prevented patients from obtaining medication abortion pills at a retail pharmacy.
 Pharmacies must complete a certification form from the manufacturer to dispense the pills.
-Individuals cannot obtain the medication at a pharmacy in states that have a near-total abortion ban.
+Individuals cannot obtain the medication at a pharmacy in states that have a total abortion ban.

-Many of the states that allow abortion have imposed unnecessary restrictions on medication abortion that only serve to increase barriers to care; almost half of those states limit its provision solely to physicians.
-This policy contradicts findings from the World Health Organization and other health and medical organizations that advanced practice clinicians, such as physician assistants and advanced practice nurses, can safely provide medication abortion.
-Currently, medication abortion is approved by the FDA for use up to 10 weeks of gestational age and it is used safely off-label at later gestations.
+Many of the states that allow abortion have imposed unnecessary restrictions on medication abortion that increase barriers to care.
+For example, half of all states limit its provision solely to physicians.
+This policy contradicts findings from the World Health Organization and other health and medical organizations that advanced practice clinicians, such as physician assistants and advanced practice registered nurses, can safely provide medication abortion.

 Highlights

-• 1 state bans mailing pills for medication abortion to a patient.
+• 4 states prohibit mailing medication abortion pills to a patient.

 Current Policy Status Table